City of Chula Vista

 WHAT IS ALPR DATA?

-ALPR data consists of images of license plates from the ALPR cameras and the date time and location of the image.
+ALPR data consists of images of license plates from the ALPR cameras and the date, time, and location of the image.
 CVPD images remain in the CVPD ALPR database for 30 days and are automatically deleted 30 days from the photo date.
-It should be noted that ALPR data does not contain any other information.
-It does not collect personal information, such as the registered owner of any vehicle, nor any information about who was inside any vehicle, nor does the ALPR database provide a link to any other confidential law enforcement database.
+Once deleted, the photos cannot be retrieved for any purpose.
+It should be noted that ALPR data does not contain any other information on the vehicle.
+For example, Flock cameras do not collect personal information, such as the registered owner’s name or address for any vehicle, nor any information about who was inside any vehicle, nor does the ALPR database provide a link to any other confidential law enforcement database.
 It is a stand-alone system.
-CA State law prohibits sharing law enforcement ALPR data from anyone other than law enforcement personnel.
+California state law prohibits sharing law enforcement ALPR data to any other law enforcement agency outside the state of California and any federal law enforcement agency.

 WHO CAN ACCESS ALPR DATA?

-ALPR data is considered confidential by state law and is restricted to use by law enforcement for official purposes.
-CVPD staff who have been trained on the ALPR systems and agreed to CVPD's mandated policy may access ALPR data for official law enforcement purposes.
-Each user has a unique and secure log in credential and any search of the data must include the reason for searching (case number, call for service number, crime description etc.).
+ALPR data is considered confidential by California state law and is restricted to use by California law enforcement for official purposes pertaining to criminal investigations.
+CVPD employees who have been trained on ALPR systems and agreed to CVPD's mandated policies may access ALPR data for official law enforcement purposes.
+Each user has a unique and secure login credential, and any search of the data must include the reason for searching (case number or call for service number).

 ALPR data may be searched in the following manner:

-1. Search of a specific license plate or partial license plate number
+- Search for a specific license plate or partial license plate number

-2. Specific area and time frame for either a license plate or partial license plate, or the make model or color of a vehicle, or a combination of each.
+- Specific area and time frame for either a license plate or partial license plate, or the make, model, or color of a vehicle, or a combination of each.

 Please note: Only matching results are displayed for any search.